sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 Each section comprehensively describes the changes needed in Docker images, environment variables, and added/removed services. **Always refer to this page before upgrading Sourcegraph,** as it comprehensively describes the steps needed to upgrade, and any manual migration steps you must perform.

 1. Read our [update policy](index.md#update-policy) to learn about Sourcegraph updates.
-2. Find the relevant entry for your update in the update notes on this page.
+2. Find the relevant entry for your update in the update notes on this page. **If the notes indicate a patch release exists, target the highest one.**

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->